celestiaorg/docs/docs/developers/cosmwasm-dependency.md

 ## Celestia Node

-You will need a light node running with test tokens on Arabica Devnet in order to complete this tutorial.
+You will need a light node running with test tokens on Mocha Testnet in order to complete this tutorial.
 Please complete the tutorial [here](./node-tutorial.mdx), or start up your node.